 Account Initialization is a one-time process that all new users (faculty, staff, students, and guests) must follow when joining the University of Rochester/Medical Center and its affiliates.
 This process allows for the initialization of all University accounts and enrollment of those accounts in our two-factor authentication solution, DUO Security.

-Active Directory (AD) is your domain account at the University, used to log in to Windows workstations, the UR_Connected wireless network, Office 365, SharePoint, Skype, and other applications.
+Active Directory (AD) is your domain account at the University, used to log in to Windows workstations, the UR_Connected wireless network, Office 365, SharePoint, Blackboard, and other applications.
 AD accounts are automatically provisioned upon joining the University.

 AlertUR is the University's emergency notification system.
 In the event of an emergency, alerts are sent to the University community by phone call, text message, or email.
 All students and employees are automatically enrolled with their University email address.
 You can opt to provide other contact information by logging in to the system with your NetID.